cesarhilario/my-legacy-projects/README.md

 # My legacy projects
-My old projects. 👴🏾
+## My old projects. 👴🏾

-this repo was made to save my history :D  🏴‍☠️
+This repo was made to save my history :D  🏴‍☠️